 This can also give you an idea of which information is more necessary to include.
 Remember!
-An onboarding experience isn’t meant to be 15 minutes long, short and concise is the point!
+An onboarding experience isn’t meant to be 15 minutes long, keep it short and concise!

 #2 MAP IT OUT

-Understanding a user means to be able to understand the pathway that the user will take to achieve the goal.
+Understanding a user means being able to understand the pathway that the user will take to achieve the goal.
 A good way to get this done is to map it out on a customer journey map.

 A customer journey map can tell you the pivotal moments that run through a user’s mind as they make their way through the onboarding experience.
-Make sure to take note of these key moments as this will tell you how it will affect user experience.
+Make sure to take note of these key moments as this will tell you how they will affect the user experience.